Raspberry Pi Automation

 4. Now, add a switch node to get the value if is higher than 22 like this:

-5. We will need an email node to send the messages, so let's go to the right top menu > Manage Palette > Install > Type: node-red-node-email and install,
+5. You will need an email node to send the messages, so let's go to the right top menu > Manage Palette > Install > Type: node-red-node-email and install,

-As we can see in the picture below, this node needs a msg.topic, msg.to and msg.from to send an email.
+As you can see in the picture below, this node needs a msg.topic, msg.to and msg.from to send an email.

 6. So the next step will be to add msg.topic, msg.to and msg.from to the change node.